aishwaryamurahari/Noted/README.md

 ### 1. Connect to Notion

-1. Click the SummarizeIt extension icon
+1. Click the Noted extension icon
 2. Click "Connect to Notion"
 3. Authorize the application in Notion
 4. You'll be redirected back and see a success message